Anomaly Detection (with AI) in Manufacturing

 Types of Machine Learning/Artificial Intelligence Techniques Used

 A potential anomaly is raised each time there is an unusual pattern detected by these solutions and is cross-checked by a domain expert.
-The system then takes the input from the domain expert, learns from it, and then builds upon the data model for future analysis.
+Also, the system then takes the input from the domain expert, learns from it, and then builds upon the data model for future analysis.
 This keeps on iterating until the algorithm/solution reaches an acceptable level of accuracy.

 These AI-driven solutions detect anomalies built on two types of learning techniques: